 Goods and Services Tax (GST) came into effect in July 2017 and it has been a game-changer across all sectors of our economy, Real Estate being one of the larger sectors.
 Meant to do away with the multiple taxes like VAT, Service tax and others, it has indeed aided the process of building a more simplified and robust tax system.
+Real estate is one of the most important sectors that accounts for 6-8% of its GDP.
+With the implementation of GST registration, the country stands to witness some significant changes in this sector.

 With major relaxations in some very competitive segments of the real estate market, like the registration of property, these segments saw a spike in investments while others remained relatively stable.
 The impact of GST on real estate has been phenomenal.

-Registration of property which used to be taxed at the rate of 12% is now taxed at the rate of 5% and real estate giants believe that this compilation of taxes into a single unit has indeed helped boost the sector and accelerate growth.
+Registration of property, which used to be taxed at the rate of 12%, is now taxed at the rate of 5%, and real estate giants believe that this compilation of taxes into a single unit has indeed helped boost the sector and accelerate growth.

 Although taxes such as Stamp Duty and Registration charges, and those associated with construction materials remain separate, GST still helps to bring together a composite system of taxing with some lucrative perks in this sector.
 Thereby, boosting investments in this sector, particularly in the Rental Markets, especially in the case of properties rented for residential purposes.